attltb/UFBL/Labeling_BMRS.md

     <td align="center">Intel(R) Pentium(R) Gold G5420</td>
   </tr>
 </table>
-The benchmark result shows that BMRS is not just an algorithm specialized on 1-bit per pixel format, but a competitive CCL algorithm in general.
+Note that execution times for UFBL algorithms here include the time for 1 byte to 1 bit per pixel format conversion.
+They runs much faster if inputs are already in 1 bit per pixel format so that the conversion does not need.
 See [YACCLAB/Results](YACCLAB/Results/) folder for the full results.